telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/getMessages>.

-The function `telstra.messaging.v3.message.get_all` can be used to fetch all messages.
+The function `telstra.messaging.message.get_all` can be used to fetch all messages.
 It takes the following arguments: